mikkokallio/gomokuai/doc/testing.md

 ## Unit testing

 The project uses pytest and coverage, which can be run with the commands below.
-Unit testing is underway but still needs to cover more code.

-`poetry run pytest src`
+`pytest src`

-`poetry run coverage run --branch -m pytest src`
+`coverage run --branch -m pytest src`

 `coverage report -m`